“Observe the patterns, make a plan, blend in and execute.”

 This is the reason behind the Four Elements of Red Teaming.

 The idea is to have a supporting model, that would provide you with guidance performing the actions needed for a successful engagement or operation.
-If you take into accounts all these elements during your project, they will help you remain focused on the things you need to achieve.
+If you take into account all these elements during your project, they will help you remain focused on the things you need to achieve.
 The Four Elements serve as the foundation to begin Red Teaming the game.

 The Four Elements are: